b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 Don't talk about the temple ceremonies, or else people will start to realize how cult-like it is, and how it's deliberately plagiarized.

 Don't talk about the second anointing, people might question just how holy the recipient must be if they do anything "wrong."

-If something is too sacred to speak of outside of some context, I am left to assume it's not nearly as grandiose as it is implied to be.
-If they rationalize this by quoting Jesus' advice to not "[cast ye your pearls before swine](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/7?lang=eng&id=6#p6)," think of what that implies about the conversation partner.
-Does that mean that "too sacred to share *with you* because I think you're a piece of shit?"

 &nbsp;